xalaida/laravel-geonames/README.md

 It also allows to keep the data **up-to-date**, so the package fetches all daily modifications provided by the [geonames](https://www.geonames.org/) service and use them to synchronize your own database.

-You can also set up package to seed only data that belongs to specific countries, disable unneeded tables, set up minimal population filter and use your own custom models.
+You can also set up the package to seed only data that belongs to specific countries, disable unneeded tables, set up minimal population filter and use your own custom models.

 Translations are powered by the [nevadskiy/laravel-translatable](https://github.com/nevadskiy/laravel-translatable).